Effective Use of Resources

 To make effective use of limited resources, Sumitomo Pharma continues to actively practice the "3Rs" of waste management (reduce, reuse, recycle) under the Mid- to Long-term Environmental Goals.

-In fiscal 2021, we achieved the target of maintaining the final amount of waste disposed of in landfills at less than 1% of the generated amount under the Mid-term Environmental Goals.
+In fiscal 2022, we achieved the target of maintaining the final amount of waste disposed of in landfills at less than 0.5% of the generated amount under the Mid-term Environmental Goals.
 However, we were unable to achieve the Mid-term Environmental Goals' targets for recycling rates due to the impact of a decrease in the generation of waste oil with a high recycling rate caused by fluctuations in production volume.

 Going forward, we will actively pursue recycling through thorough waste separation, conversion of waste into valuable resources and outsourcing to waste disposal companies who are capable of recycling.

-Waste-related indicators
+Waste-related Indicators

 Compliance with Japanese PCB Law